-The launch of Facebook business page made it easy for marketers to manage their brand presence with a limited budget.
+The launch of Facebook Business pages made it easy for marketers to manage their brand presence with a limited budget.
 Your page lets you connect with your customers and nurture prospects by sharing content, responding to queries, interacting with the audience, collaborating with other brands and people and much more.

-To get started, head to Facebook page creation
+To get started, log into your Facebook account and head to the Facebook page creation

 You will be provided with two options:

-Now it’s time to pick your cover image, the most important part on your Facebook business page.
+Now it’s time to pick your cover image, the most important part of your Facebook business page.

 In the left-hand menu, you will see the ‘About’ section where you can input information about your business such as your website, hours, and contact information.